yongsungm/yongsungm.github.io/projects/project-2.md

 summary: A simple database program with read/write capabilities and a console UI
 ---
 <img class="ui image" src="{{ site.baseurl }}/images/database-screenshot.png">
-This is an individual project I completed in ICS 212, Winter 2021.
+This is an individual project I completed in ICS 212, Fall 2021.
 Doing this project helped me learn how to compile a C application with multiple source files, how to use a Makefile, and how to implement a simple linked list data structure using principles of object-oriented programming.

 The user interface was designed to be robust using error handling for all cases of user input.
 It accepts user input, stores it in an object on a linked list, and then writes the data to a file upon program termination, which is then read and stored onto the linked list at the next startup.